-Figure 4-10 System Adjustment Screen
+Figure 3-10 System Adjustment Screen

 Item Label Description 1 Rack Setting Shows the Rack Setting screen.
 The plate type for each rack ID can be specified and rack position adjustment can be performed.
-Refer to Adjust the Rack Position on page 121 .
+Refer to Adjust the Rack Position.
 2 Injection Port Teaching Shows the Injection Port Teaching screen.
 The injection port position is adjusted.
 This procedure should be performed by an FSE.
 3 Key Lock Shows the Key Lock screen.
 The Login Password Input screen is shown at the time of operation to prohibit screen operation unless the login password is input.
 4 Network Setting Shows the Network Setting screen.
 The network settings can be configured.
-Configure Network Settings on page 56 .
+Configure Network Settings.
 5 Date Setting Shows the Date Setting screen.
 The date and time settings can be configured.
-Refer to Set the Date and Time on page 58 .
+Refer to Set the Date and Time.
 6 Safety Lock Shows the Safety Lock screen.
-The Safety Lock screen allows setting of the safety lock that stops the arm of the autosampler while the door is open.
-Refer to Set a Safety Lock on page 53 .
+This screen allows setting of the safety lock that stops the arm of the autosampler while the door is open.
+Refer to Set a Safety Lock.

 Item Label Description 7 Sample Vial Auto Sensing Shows the Sample Vial Auto Sensing screen.
 8 Password request to deactivate lock Shows the Password request to deactivate lock screen.
 This option can be set When the system starts.
 When the lock is canceled.
 When the analysis is registered.
-Refer to Set Password Request to Deactivate the Lock on page 54.
+Refer to Set Password Request to Deactivate the Lock.